heera9331/my-os/notes/resources.md

 **Print Hello**

+**Interrupt**

+An interrupt is a signal to the processor emitted by hardware or software indicating an event that needs immediate attention.

+Interrupt may be software or hardware.

+- Hardware interrupt
+- Software interrupt
+- Exception interrupt

 **Interrupt Descriptor Table**

 The Interrupt Descriptor Table (IDT) is a data structure used in the x86 architecture to manage interrupts and exceptions.
 It contains entries, each describing how the processor should handle a particular interrupt or exception.